George Villiers, 1st Duke of Buckingham: Ascent at court

-In August 1614, at age twenty-one, Villiers caught the eye of King James I at a hunt in Apethorpe.
-Opponents of the king's favourite Robert Carr, Earl of Somerset, saw an opportunity to displace Somerset and began promoting Villiers.
-Money was raised to purchase Villiers a new wardrobe, and intense lobbying secured his appointment as Royal Cup-bearer, a position that allowed him to make conversation with the king.
-Villiers began to appear as a dancer in masques from 1615, in which he could exhibit his grace of movement and beauty of body, a recognised avenue to royal favour since the time of Elizabeth I.
+In August 1614, at age twenty-one, Villiers caught the eye of King James VI and I at a hunt in Apethorpe.
+Opponents of the King's then favourite, the 1st Earl of Somerset, saw an opportunity to displace Somerset and began promoting Villiers.
+Money was raised to purchase Villiers a new wardrobe, and intense lobbying secured his appointment as Royal Cup-bearer, a position that allowed him to make conversation with the King.
+Villiers began to appear as a dancer in masques from 1615, in which he could exhibit his grace of movement and beauty of body, a recognised avenue to royal favour since the time of Queen Elizabeth I.

-Under the king's patronage, Villiers advanced rapidly through the ranks of the nobility, and his court appointments grew in importance.
-In 1615 he was knighted as a Gentleman of the Bedchamber.
+Under the King's patronage, Villiers advanced rapidly through the ranks of the nobility, and his court appointments grew in importance.
+In April 1615 he was knighted as a Gentleman of the Bedchamber.
 In 1616, when he became the King's Master of the Horse, he was elevated to the peerage as Baron Whaddon, Viscount Villiers, and made a Knight of the Garter.
-The next year he was made Earl and in 1618 promoted Marquess of Buckingham, then finally in 1623 Duke of Buckingham.
-Villiers' new rank allowed him to dance side by side with the royal heir Charles I, with whom his friendship developed through his tutoring of the prince in dance.
+The next year he was made Earl and in 1618 he was promoted to being Marquess of Buckingham; then finally in 1623, he was created Duke of Buckingham.
+Villiers' new rank allowed him to dance side by side with the royal heir Charles, with whom his friendship developed through his tutoring of the Prince in dance.

-Villiers was appointed Lord High Admiral of England in 1619, and in 1623 the former dukedom of Buckingham was recreated for him when he was negotiating abroad on the king's behalf.
-Since the dukedom of Norfolk had lapsed in 1572 with the attainder and execution of Thomas Howard, 4th Duke of Norfolk, Buckingham now became the only English duke who, at the time, was not a member of the royal family (James's two sons were Duke of Cornwall and Duke of York).
+Villiers was appointed Lord High Admiral of England in 1619, and in 1623 the former Dukedom of Buckingham was recreated for him when he was negotiating abroad on the King's behalf.
+Since the Dukedom of Norfolk had lapsed in 1572 with the attainder and execution of the 4th Duke of Norfolk, Buckingham now became the only English duke who, at the time, was not a member of the royal family (James's two sons were Duke of Cornwall and Duke of York).

-Relationship with James I
+Relationship with James VI & I

-Villiers was the last in a succession of handsome young favourites on whom the king lavished affection and patronage.
+Villiers was the last in a succession of handsome young favourites on whom the King lavished affection and patronage.
 The extent to which the relationship between the two was sexual has been much discussed.
-James's nickname for Buckingham was "Steenie", after St. Stephen who was said to have had "the face of an angel".
+James's nickname for Buckingham was "Steenie", after St. Stephen, who was said to have had "the face of an angel".
 Speaking to the Privy Council in 1617, James tried to clarify the situation: